microsoft/ConnectedServices/Readme.md

 *We will be opening the Connected Services SDK soon.
 We're just finishing up the content and the beta release of the SDK.*

-For information on how to build a Connected Service Provider: [Connected Services SDK Repo](https://github.com/Microsoft/ConnectedServices-ProviderAuthorSamples)
+For information on how to build a Connected Service Provider: [Connected Services SDK](https://github.com/Microsoft/ConnectedServices/SDK)

 ### Providing Feedback
 We value your feedback as we build out the Connected Services ecosystem and SDK.
 You can provide feedback via: